afnog/sse/apache/presentation.md

 ???

-*Name based* virtual hosting is recommended for modern systems to conserve IP addresses.
+**Name based** virtual hosting is recommended for modern systems to conserve IP addresses.
+The server looks at the Host: header of the request to identify which website to serve.

 However sometimes you will want to show a default page regardless of the hostname that the client accesses, e.g. if you are intercepting HTTP requests or to show a helpful error page when your Apache configuration does not recognise the domain, e.g. it has not yet been updated to match the DNS pointing a new domain to your server.
+To do this, you will need to understand IP/Port based virtual hosting.

+**IP/Port based** virtual hosting looks at the IP and port that received the request to identify which website to serve.

 ---